-We are glad you want to use OHCA’s community beach for your family gathering and hope you have a good event.
-Please remember that reservations apply only to the gazebos, BBQs, and tables, not to the beach itself, which remains open to all OHCA residents between dawn and midnight.
-Book your small, quiet neighborhood party (<50) and check on existing reservations below.
+OHCA welcomes use of the community beach by local residents and hopes you have a good event.
+Please remember that reservations apply only to facilities (gazebos, BBQs, and tables) not to the beach itself or the pier, which remain open to all OHCA residents between dawn and midnight.

 Please ensure that your guests do not block mailboxes or park illegally on community streets, swales, or private property — including driveways and the empty double-lot across the street.
 Park only on the apron along the Bay side of Shore Drive between Ellis and where the beach fence ends.
-Remember: there is no street parking in Oyster Harbor except on the apron along the beach side of Shore Drive.
+Remember: there is no street parking in Oyster Harbor except along the east side of Shore Drive.
 OHCA can and will tow illegally parked cars.
-Direct overflow parking to your own driveway, the Booker or Fishing Creek Pier lots, Washington Drive boat ramp, or the community parking lot at Harbor Road and Creek Drive.
+Direct overflow parking to your own driveway, the Booker or Fishing Creek Pier lots, Washington Drive boat ramp, or the community parking lot at Harbor and Creek.

 Please help us keep our beach clean for everyone’s enjoyment by picking up all your trash, bagging it, and putting recyclables into containers.
 Take trash back to your house if possible, especially if bins are already full (during the summer we add a Friday pickup to the regular Sunday sweep.)
-Please remind your guests to put cigarette butts into the special receptacles or trash containers — do not leave them in the sand or gazebos.
-Check for personal belongings and try to leave the beach in better shape than you found it.
-If you notice any problems or broken equipment, including the new electronic beach gate (get your code online in the residents’ area of OHCA’s website), please report them to OHCA’s Community Manager (410-280-8999 or online at www.oysterharbor.org.
+Do not leave cigarette butts in the sand or gazebos.
+Please check for personal belongings and try to leave the beach in better shape than you found it.
+If you notice any problems or broken equipment, including the new electronic beach gate (get your code online in the residents’ area of OHCA’s website), please report them to OHCA’s Community Manager at 410-280-8999 or online at www.oysterharbor.org.

-A port-a-potty is located at the beach gate from early May until late October.
-Please help keep it sanitary and report any problems directly to the vendor, whose phone number appears on side of unit, or the Community Manager (410-280-8999).
+A port-a-potty is located at the pumping station near the beach gate from May until November.
+Please help keep it sanitary and report any problems directly to GOTUGO, whose phone number appears on the unit, or OHCA’s Community Manager.